 - Leave your money in super and make lump-sum withdrawals from time to time

-To find the right solution for your situation, you need to consider whether you’re likely to return to work and whether you’d like a regular income from your super and whether you would like to make lump-sum withdrawals.
+To find the right solution for your situation, you need to consider whether you’re likely to return to work, whether you’d like a regular income from your super and whether you would like to make lump-sum withdrawals.

 Tip: choose an investment plan to match your goals